tugasky/Xray-Support-DockerJiraInstaller/README.md

 ### Permission Issues
 - Run as administrator if you encounter file permission errors
 - Check antivirus software isn't blocking the application

+### Python DLL Issues (Windows)
+If you encounter "failed to load python dll" errors:
+- **Microsoft Visual C++ Redistributables**: Ensure you have the latest Microsoft Visual C++ redistributables installed
+- **Python Version Compatibility**: Make sure you're using a compatible Python version (3.7-3.11)
+- **Antivirus Interference**: Some antivirus software may block DLL loading - try adding the executable to exclusions
+- **Rebuild Required**: If building from source, ensure you use the updated `pyinstaller.spec` configuration

+The latest builds include fixes for common Python DLL loading issues on Windows.

 ## Development